Momčilo Ninčić: Political career

+Death

 Ninčić died in exile in Switzerland in 1949.
 He had written serious disquisitions on European, Serbian and Yugoslav politics.
 In 2006, a court in Serbia rehabilitated Momčilo Ninčić to the same stature he held before the communist party and people of Yugoslavia won power and freedom in their anti-fascist struggle.

+Personal life

 His daughter Olga married Avdo Humo just before World War II and stayed in occupied Sarajevo when her parents fled with the royal government to Britain in 1941.